 For information about the dissertation submission process, visit the Thesis and Dissertation Guide.
 No later than the dates specified for dissertation deposit in the current academic calendar for February, May, and August degrees, the candidate must electronically deposit one copy of the finished dissertation.
 The dissertation must have the signed approval of the dissertation supervisor and readers, and it must comply with the publishing and formatting guidelines outlined by the Graduate School of Arts and Sciences, which may be different from department guidelines.
 Submission of the dissertation to and acceptance by the Graduate School constitutes the completion of degree requirements.

 Submitted dissertations are published electronically in the ProQuest Dissertations & Theses Database.
 In addition to publication in ProQuest, students’ dissertations are published in the Brandeis ScholarWorks once degrees are conferred.
 Dissertations published in ScholarWorks will be made available to the academic community through Open Access.
-Detailed instructions for submitting dissertations are available from the Graduate School office or GSAS website under the Students section.
 For needed forms, visit the Registrar's website.

 Outside Readers for Dissertations

 The Graduate School of Arts and Sciences will permit outside readers to participate in PhD dissertation defenses either in person or remotely, as determined by the student and their dissertation committee.

 The Graduate School of Arts and Sciences does not pay honoraria, stipends or travel costs for any outside readers.
 Departments may opt to do so from Department funds provided the same options are provided to outside readers for every student.